jibols/SpeedChallenge-Solution/README.md

 # SpeedChallenge-Solution

-This is the repository for the solution to speed estimation challenge from Commai
+This is the repository for the solution to car speed estimation challenge from Commai found here:https://github.com/commaai/speedchallenge

 ## Getting Started